yesimviolet/violets-Space-Marine-1-mod-tools/README.md

 BLUE = Mask for _ref

 There is a secondary type of _lp But I haven't figured out what it's Channels are used for

+# Miscellaneous

+The secondary UV map on models is for blood splatter